Jehangir-Wahid/My-Resume/README.md

 - Debugging and resolution of existing issues.
 - Maintaining the online project repositories using version control tool, like Git and Bitbucket.
 - Setting up, configuration, and deployments on Linux based servers.
-- Servers, database, and application optimizations to withstand with current and forecasted Traffic.<br /><br />
+- Servers, database, and application optimizations to withstand with current and forecasted Traffic.

 ## Evamp & Saanga Pvt.
 Ltd